How To Write a Powerful and Effective Fundraising E-mail

 One of the biggest challenges of writing powerful fundraising letters is the tone.

-It can be very hard to strike a balance between detailing the consequences of not acting (e.g. “Without donations like yours, more children will have to go without food and clean water.”) which can induce guilt and discourage the readers from giving, and a positive and uplifting tone.
+It can be hard to strike a balance between detailing the consequences of not acting (e.g. “Without donations like yours, more children will have to go without food and clean water.”) which can induce guilt and discourage the readers from giving, and a positive and uplifting tone.

 Thank your donors in advance and tell them again why their contribution matters.

 It’s during the close that you need to be particularly confident about why you’re asking for donations.
-This is the time to really connect and be in tune with your donor.
+This is the time to connect and be in tune with your donor.

 8. Make it easy to give